Exclusive Interview with the "Mona Lisa" by our journalist Matthew Smith from the Adelaide Inquirer

 Matthew Smith: "So Leonardo has not been buried in France.
 In Italy then?"

 "Mona Lisa"/Isabella of Aragon: "Of course!
 Oh ...
 [Isabella is pointing upwards] ...
 I hear that my time for this interview is over.
 I have to go."

 Matthew Smith: "There are still so many questions!"

 "Mona Lisa"/Isabella of Aragon: "Sorry, I have to go.
-Please do me a favour: clean up the mess made by your experts and start anew in your research about me and Leonardo da Vinci!"
+Please do me a favour: clean up the mess made by your experts and start anew in your research about Leonardo da Vinci and me!"

 Matthew Smith: "Thank you, Your Highness!
 I hope we can meet again.
 And please the warmest greetings to your husband!"